FelixdelasPozas/MultiAlarm/readme.md

 There is no limit in the number of alarms or their state, all can be running at the same time with their own different notification options and alarm sounds.

+If you like this project you can support it on [Ko-fi](https://ko-fi.com/felixdelaspozas).

 ## Options
 Several options can be configured:
 * different color for each alarm.